openownership/data-standard/docs/primer/index.rst

 Primer
 ======

 This Primer sets out to explain the basics of Beneficial Ownership and the basics of a data standard handling Beneficial Ownership.

-People new to the concept of Beneficial Ownership will want to know `what it is <whatisbo>`__ and `why it's important <whyisbo>`__.
-Looking then at `what data is needed <whatisbodata>`__ to describe a Beneficial Ownership chain, we can `understand the Beneficial Ownership Data Standard <whatisthebods>`__ as a kind of template.
-Finally we look at the `scope of the Standard <whatdoesbodscover>`__ and what it offers.
+People new to the concept of Beneficial Ownership will want to know :doc:`what it is <whatisbo>` and :doc:`why it's important <whyisbo>`.
+Looking then at :doc:`what data is needed <whatisbodata>` to describe a Beneficial Ownership chain, we can :doc:`understand the Beneficial Ownership Data Standard <whatisthebods>` as a kind of template.
+Finally we look at the :doc:`scope of the Standard <whatdoesbodscover>` and what it offers.

     .. toctree::
        :maxdepth: 1